amyduguid2/PDB_Analysis/Report.md

 **Figure 2:** Line plot showing the distribution of the number of unique authors/affiliations for PDB-related publications in the last 5 years of PDB Entries.
 *Blue line with square points represents the number of unique publishing authors per year.*
 *Orange line with triangle points represents the number of unique publishing affiliations per year.*
-*The plot shows a steep curve, indicating a few authors and affiliations are contributing to most of the publications for the last 5 years of PDB entries.*
+*The plot shows a steep curve, indicating a small number of authors and affiliations are high contributors to PDB-related publications.*
+*Many authors and affiliations only have one or few publications.*

 ---